b0mbays/continuously_casting_dashboards/README.md

 - The dashboard starts on my device and then stops within a few seconds.

-    If this is happening, your device might be using a different state name for when a dashboard is "active".
-The default (from my experience) is "Dummy".
+    If this is happening, you may not have installed the ha-catt-fix correctly and your device will be using a different state name for when a dashboard is "active".
+The device should be reporting "Dummy".
 You can find out what your device is reporting by changing the "logging_level" to "debug"; then going to the Home Assistant logs and you will see logs for this integration.
-In the logs you should find a log checking the status output for the dashboard state.
+In the logs you should find a log checking the status output for a working dashboard state.
 For example, mine looks like this:

     ```